sanauwar/Aprendiendo/Closures/README.md

 # Function bundle together with its lexial environment is called closures.
-When a function return or vanished from execton context it still rememeber the reference.
+When a function return or vanished from execution context it still rememeber the reference.